franciskyalo/Microsoft-project-phase1/README.md

 ![image](https://user-images.githubusercontent.com/94622826/202861435-b8550f1a-d177-49ca-a002-5b1f8a6c52c0.png)
 Cross-genre documentaries, reality-tv, history, sport, drama and game-show attract a high rating.
 Of particular focus is the documentary genre which seems to be popular with many.
 ### Recommendations
-•	Foreign markets provide more opportunity to maximize profits than the domestic market.
+•	Foreign markets provide more opportunities to maximize profits than the domestic market.
 However, they require huge investments in marketing.

 •	Comedy films are very popular.
 They have two obvious advantages of being low cost and highly versatile that they can be integrated into other genres.